johnleerighthere/tribecar-locator/readme.md

 # Tribecar Locater
+# Tribecar no longer allows webscrapping on many of it's pages, please read the file on https://www.tribecar.com/robots.txt before scrapping.

 Tribecar Locater is python app that will traverse through tribecar and churn out all the phv cars and locations in an excelsheet.